opencord/cord/docs/cord_in_china.md

 > This special version will let you connect to ONF instead at every
 > initialization.

-### Download the CORD software
+## Download Source Code

 Before it wasn't possible to download directly the CORD repository using repo, since the tool was trying to connect at every initialization to Google to check for updates.

-With the custom version (see above) this is not anymore an issue.
-You can now download the code as anyone else!
+With the custom version (see above) this is not an issue any more.
 To download the code, follow the steps below:

 ```shell